Asiatic brush-tailed porcupine

 The Asiatic brush-tailed porcupine (Atherurus macrourus) is a species of rodent in the family Hystricidae.
-It is found in China, Bhutan, India, Laos, Malaysia, Myanmar, Thailand, and Vietnam.
+It is found in Cambodia, China, Bhutan, India, Laos, Malaysia, Myanmar, Thailand, and Vietnam.

 Taxonomy

 The synonyms of this species are Atherurus assamensis (Thomas, 1921), and Atherurus macrourus (Thomas, 1921) subspecies assamensis.

 Habitat

 It is a nocturnal and fossorial species, occurring in subtropical and tropical montane forests.
 It is found on the forest floor, often in areas with profuse undergrowth interspersed with cane and bamboo brakes and palms.

 Breeding

 It constructs burrows, which may be occupied by up to three animals.
 The female produces one or two litters a year, of a single young, after a gestation period of 100 to 110 days.

 Conservation

 Known to be one of the rarest porcupines in South Asia, the species is protected under Schedule II of the Indian Wildlife (Protection) Act, though not listed in CITES.
 It has been recorded from Namdapha National Park in Arunachal Pradesh, India.
 It is present in a number of protected areas in Southeast Asia.